-In Seattle, we are very fortunate to have a “Dream Team” of mitochondrial specialists.
-Over the years we have grown from one mito specialist to large team of some of the world’s leading experts in mitochondrial diagnosis, treatment and research.
-Our experts at the hospital and the Research Institute include:
+In Seattle, we are very fortunate to have a dream team of mitochondrial disease experts.
+Over the years we have grown from one mito specialist to a large team of some of the world’s leading experts in mitochondrial diagnosis, treatment and research.
+Below is information on several of the Mito specialists that the guild supports.

 Dr. Philip Morgan, MD